 - Removal of osteonecrosis of the jaw (ONJ) to excise dead (necrotic) bone exposed in the mouth

-Medicare Part B is likely to cover oral surgery for a biopsy to detect the presence of cancer because procedures meant to diagnose malignant tumors fall into the medically necessary category.
+Medicare Part B will likely cover oral surgery for a biopsy to detect cancer because procedures meant to diagnose malignant tumors fall into the medically necessary category.
 The health insurance component kicks in.

 In a biopsy, the surgeon takes a small tissue sample from your cheek, lip, palate, gum, tooth, tongue, or jaw for further study in a lab to determine if the tumor or cyst is malignant or benign.

-As you can see, Medicare covers oral surgery for adults in many instances.
-A letter of medical necessity is the critical ingredient to getting the health insurance component to pay for most of your expenses without an annual maximum limiting your benefits.
+As you can see, Medicare often covers oral surgery for adults.
+A letter of medical necessity is critical to getting the health insurance component to pay for most of your expenses without an annual maximum limiting your benefits.

 Work with your surgeon to compile a well-documented narrative.